Other Crime Prevention Programs

-The goal of this program is to prevent crime and vandalism to our playground and park equipment and to alleviate suspicious activities by promoting community involvement.
+The goal of this program is to prevent crime and vandalism to the playground and park equipment and to alleviate suspicious activities by promoting community involvement.
 Through the involvement of police, park district, and citizens, our goal is to create a safe haven for children and adults to play and learn.

 National Night Out

-Crime Prevention Officers organize and coordinate this annual Village resident gathering on the first Tuesday of August.
+Crime Prevention officers organize and coordinate this annual Village resident gathering on the first Tuesday of August.

 Security Surveys/Risk Assessments

 A Crime Prevention officer will meet with the resident or business owner in his/her home or business and discuss various crime prevention measures that can be taken to improve the security of his/her home or business.
 While taking a brief tour of the building and property, the Crime Prevention officer will complete a residential or business security survey form which will be discussed and turned over to the resident or business owner.

 Personal Safety Training